NormXU/NormXU.github.io/_posts/2023-08-30-compatibility.md

 ### CUDA and Base Image

 The base image only contains the minimum required dependencies to deploy a pre-built CUDA application.
 Importantly, there's no requirement for the CUDA version in the base image to match the CUDA version on the host machine.

+Back to our deployment case

+- our service is built based on `nvidia-cuda:10.2-base-ubuntu20.04` image
+- The host machine has a CUDA driver that supports up to CUDA 11.2

+In this setup, the service built with `nvidia-cuda:10.2-base-ubuntu20.04` image doesn't mean there installs a driver which supports CUDA 10.2 inside the image; instead, it relies on the host's driver which can support up to CUDA 11.7.

+Therefore, the service container will use the CUDA 10.2 runtime API, and because the host driver (supporting up to CUDA 11.2) is forward-compatible with older CUDA runtime versions, the application should run without any issues.

+Therefore, the only one critical point you need to consider is that

+**Whether the driver version on the host supports the base image's CUDA runtime**

-Back to our deployment scenario, our service is built based on `nvidia-cuda:10.2-base-ubuntu20.04` image.
-However, it will not utilize CUDA 10.2 from the image; instead, it will rely on the host's CUDA, which is CUDA 11.7.
-One critical point you still need to consider is that if the driver version on the host is too old for the base image's CUDA, our service will fail to start and you will see an error message as:
+The CUDA runtime version inside the container must be less than or equal to the CUDA driver version on the host system, or else you might encounter compatibility issues and the service will fail to start with an error message as:

 >  CUDA driver version is insufficient for CUDA runtime version

 A version-compatible matrix between the CUDA and driver can be found [here](https://docs.nvidia.com/deploy/cuda-compatibility/#minor-version-compatibility).

-Besides, there is still one consideration you should never miss,

-According to the [dockerfile](https://hub.docker.com/layers/andrewseidl/nvidia-cuda/10.2-base-ubuntu20.04/images/sha256-3d4e2bbbf5a85247db30cd3cc91ac4695dc0d093a1eead0933e0dbf09845d1b9?context=explore) of ``nvidia-cuda:10.2-base-ubuntu20.04``
+Besides, there is still one consideration you should never miss.
+According to the line 16 in the [dockerfile](https://hub.docker.com/layers/andrewseidl/nvidia-cuda/10.2-base-ubuntu20.04/images/sha256-3d4e2bbbf5a85247db30cd3cc91ac4695dc0d093a1eead0933e0dbf09845d1b9?context=explore) of ``nvidia-cuda:10.2-base-ubuntu20.04``

 > ENV NVIDIA_REQUIRE_CUDA=cuda>=10.2